Date and location

 Your active participation allows us to support the global regional studies community.
 Your engagement is key to the impact that regional studies can make.
 Thank you.

 We welcome submissions by virtual presenters (prerecorded video and participation in the session via Skype).
+Please contact Katharina Bürger, if you are interested in this form of participation.

 Associate Professor Vasja Rant, University of Ljubljana, Slovenia